gravitational/teleport/docs/quickstart.md

 ### Installing

-Gravitational Teleport natively runs on any modern Linux distribution and OSX.
+Gravitational Teleport natively runs on most Linux distributions.
 You can download pre-built binaries from [here](https://github.com/gravitational/teleport/releases) or you can [build it from source](https://github.com/gravitational/teleport).